indico/indico-user-docs/user_guide/meeting_timetable.md

 ### Adding a Contribution

 To add a _Contribution_ to a block for example, choose one of your blocks and click on it to make this window appear.
-On the window, click on _Go to session block timetable>
+On the window, click on _Go to session block timetable_.

 Here, you can add a contribution, by simply clicking on _Add new_, and then on _Contribution_.